 Lumo Energy ‘Movers’

 The Movers plan from Lumo Energy is available in Victoria and South Australia.
 Its main feature is that it waives connection and disconnection fees, otherwise it’s fairly similar to other Lumo Energy products.
-In addition to the lack of moving fees, the Movers plan comes with a discount of 3% off electricity usage and supply charges for paying on time, plus an additional 2% (for a total of 5%) if you agree to direct debit payments.
+In addition to the lack of moving fees, the Movers plan comes with a discount off electricity usage and supply charges for paying on time.
 Lumo Movers also provides access to the Lumo Ameegs shopping program, which brings savings on days out and money off at selected stores etc. So, how much can you expect to pay with Lumo Movers?

 Lumo Movers VIC

 Here are the Lumo Movers plans on our database for Victoria.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
-See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year, meaning that the VDO is $1,334/year.
+See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff, meaning that the VDO is $1,420/year.
 Use our comparison tool for a specific comparison.
 These are products from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Lumo Movers SA

 Here is the Lumo Movers plan on our database for South Australia.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
-See here for further information on the AER Reference Price, which in this comparison assumes general energy usage of 4000kWh/year, meaning that the Reference Price is $1,941/year.
+See here for further information on the AER Reference Price, which in this comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff, meaning that the Reference Price is $1,941/year.
 Use our comparison tool for a specific comparison.
 These are products from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Momentum Energy ‘Move Mate’